Programs: Fonkoze

 See more in the Fonkoze Photo Gallery.

-The Clinton Bush Haiti Fund grant to Fonkoze supported the recovery and development of small and growing businesses in Haiti by providing them with access to the professional services, business guidance, knowledge, and connections they need to become investment ready.
+The Clinton Bush Haiti Fund grant to Fonkoze supported the recovery and development of small and growing businesses in Haiti by providing them with access to the professional services, business guidance, and knowledge they need to become investment ready.

-With support from the Clinton Bush Haiti Fund, Fonkoze recruited eight Haitian business analysts to identify promising small and growing businesses and evaluate their needs and potential for growth.
-Fonkoze worked to establish a voucher program with a preselected network of business development services firms, providing support for businesses that will help them become investment ready.
-Once deemed ready for investment, Fonkoze links these small and growing businesses to the capital they need to run thriving businesses.
-This program hopes to lay the foundation for strong, long-term development in Haiti’s private sector.
+Fonkoze recruited nine Haitian business analysts to identify promising small and growing businesses and evaluate their needs and potential for growth.
+The Fund funded seven of these nine analysts.
+Fonkoze established a voucher program with a preselected network of business development services firms, providing support for businesses that will help them become investment ready.
+Once deemed ready for investment, Fonkoze linked these small and growing businesses to the capital they need to run thriving businesses.
+This program worked to lay the foundation for strong, long-term development in Haiti’s private sector.

 Bilha Fanfan: A Fonkoze Success Story